 The Borderlands Forum seeks to promote understanding and appreciation of the Borderlands as a cross-cultural, bi-national resource.
-TBF will provide focus, energy, and quality to BCA’s educational mission.
-We want to be a clear, strong voice advocating mutual respect for the cultural tradition in the U.S. and Mexico and for moderating xenophobia and racism.
+TBF will provide focus, energy, and quality to Border Community Alliance’s educational mission.
+We want to be a clear, strong voice advocating mutual respect for the cultural diversity of the US-Mexico border region, thereby moderating the forces of xenophobia and racism that affect our region.

 Have you already joined us for a Borderlands Forum course?
 Click below to take a brief survey.

 THE BORDERLANDS FORUM